Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 You increase your Dexterity by 1, up to a maximum of 20.

 **Dynamic Swordplay**
-When you take the Attack action and attack with melee weapon that has the :weapon-prop-finesse: **Finesse** property, you can choose to deal either :dmg-slashing: **Slashing** or :dmg-piercing: **Piercing** damage.
+When you take the Attack action and attack with melee weapon that has the :weapon-prop-finesse: **Finesse** property, you can choose to deal either :dmg-slsh: **Slashing** or :dmg-pier: **Piercing** damage.

 **Fleuret**
 The first creature you hit on your turn has :d20-disadv: **Disadvantage** on any attack against you until the start of your next turn.